QIB-Sheffield/TRISTAN-rat/README.md

 ### `data` directory

+Please download the data.zip folder from https://zenodo.org/record/7506968#.Y7cNCdXP1PY (DOI: 10.5281/zenodo.7506968) and extract its contents.
 The MRI signal data acquired in this study are provided in csv format and can be found in the `data/SixTestCompounds/01_signals` folder.

 Each csv file contains the liver and spleen region of interest (ROI) time curve data for a single rat at a specific site and day, after administration of